jrahm/Radiation/Readme.md

 3. If you are running a restricted version of Vim.
 The plugin requires an unrestricted version of vim to run since it executes an external program.

+## How does it work

+1. To install, dowload this repository and run the install script. `./install.sh`
+2. Once installed, this plugin will allow you to run the command `:Radiate`.
+This will add additional synatax highlighting to C++ and C files.